NemesisFramework/core/README.md

 ## Installation ##

 ### Composer ###
 Nemesis-Framework is now on packagist, so it can be required as a dependency with Composer :

 [https://packagist.org/packages/kimihub/nemesis-framework](https://packagist.org/packages/kimihub/nemesis-framework)

 ### URL Rewriting Configuration ###
-For Apache Servers the content of the .htaccess file located to the framework root directory is :
+For Apache Servers the content of the .htaccess file located to the server root directory is :

 	<IfModule mod_rewrite.c>
 		#Symlinks maybe needed for URL rewriting